 You might have a large windshield at the front of your motorhome or a large picture window out the back of your fifth wheel, which changes the way you orient your RV.

-Orientation isn’t always an option in an RV park – the sites may all be facing a particular direction, or there may only be a few sites available, but when you get the choice, or you’re camping on public land where you can face whatever direction you please, keep your windows in mind based on the season.
+Orientation isn’t always an option in an RV park – the campsites may all be facing a particular direction, or there may only be a few sites available for you to choose from.
+However, when you get the choice, or you’re camping on public land where you can face whatever direction you want to, keep your windows in mind based on the season.

 Use An RV Awning For Shade on Hot Days